 The range of punishment will depend on the offense for which you are on probation and the terms of that probation.
-The repercussions of a motion to revoke are very serious.
+The repercussions of a motion to revoke probation in Texas are very serious.
 You need an experienced Conroe criminal defense attorney who will aggressively fight for you to avoid these severe consequences and protect your freedom.

 How Can I Fight a Motion to Revoke?

 Remember the State must prove the allegations against you.
 In order to protect your rights you must hire an attorney who has extensive experience contesting motions to revoke probation.

 Douglas Atkinson has successfully defended many clients facing motions to revoke their probation.
 When he defends you he will: